fossasia/eventyay-tickets/doc/api/fundamentals.rst

 Compatibility
 -------------

 The API is under heavy development – please don't rely on its format to remain the same.
-We will document changes in our changelog, and release notes, as always.
+We will document changes in our :ref:`changelog` as always.

 We may always add fields or endpoints, or support new methods or query parameters on existing endpoints without further notice, so please make sure your client can deal with this.

-We will give prior notice in our changelog and release notes before removing endpoints, API methods, fields, or before changing response fields, or requiring new input fields or types.
+We will give prior notice in our :ref:`changelog` before removing endpoints, API methods, fields, or before changing response fields, or requiring new input fields or types.

 Pagination
 ----------